endstone-insider/dwarf2cpp/README.md

 Usage: python -m dwarf2cpp [OPTIONS] PATH

 Options:
-  --base-dir TEXT         Base directory for compilation.  [required] -o, --output-path PATH  Output directory for generated files.
+  --base-dir TEXT         Base directory used during compilation.  [required] -o, --output-path PATH  Output directory for generated files.
 Defaults to
                           'out' inside the input file's directory.
   --help                  Show this message and exit.
 ```

-The `PATH` argument should point to a binary that contains DWARF debug information.
+The `PATH` argument must point to a binary containing DWARF debug information.

 * `--base-dir` should point to the root directory used during compilation.
-This helps resolve relative include paths
-  when reconstructing headers.
+This helps resolve relative include paths when reconstructing headers.
-* `--output-path` lets you control where generated headers will be stored.
-If not provided, the tool creates an `out/`
-  folder next to the input file.
+* `--output-path` controls where the generated headers are stored.
+If not specified, the tool creates an `out/` folder next to the input file.

 ## Examples